Vermont farmers take stock after losing crops to flooding two years in a row

 “We are going to have significant damage,” said Vermont Agriculture Secretary Anson Tebbetts.
 “You’re going to have areas that have been hit twice maybe three times in the last year.”

+The Federal Emergency Management Agency is currently in Vermont assessing the overall damage from the flooding, which knocked out bridges, tore through homes and washed away roads, leaving some people stranded.

+“The storm’s torrential rains caused innumerable streams and rivers to flood towns, destroy roads and bridges, inundate farms and ruin crops,” Scott, a Republican, wrote.
+“Many Vermont farms had not fully recovered from last year’s destructive storms before they were again under water in the middle of Vermont’s short growing season.”

-When Tebbetts visited Sparrow Arc Farm, a potato farm on the Connecticut River in Guildhall last weekend, farmer Matthew Linehan had to take him out in a canoe to see the fields still inundated by floodwaters days after the storm.
+When the state agriculture secretary visited Sparrow Arc Farm, a potato farm on the Connecticut River in Guildhall last weekend, farmer Matthew Linehan had to take him out in a canoe to see the fields still inundated by floodwaters days after the storm.
 The water has receded and the damage is worse than last year.
 Nineteen of the farm’s 52 acres were flooded, pushing the total loss to 36%, Linehan said.

 “The crop has just melted into the ground.
 It’s toast, absolute toast,” he said.